Journaling: A Purposeful Approach to Reflection, Clarity & Truth

 • What is one thing I need to surrender today?

-Close in prayer – invite God into your thoughts.
-It doesn’t have to be long or drawn out.
-You are simply thanking God for what you just learned/observed about yourself.
+✅ Close in prayer, invite God into your thoughts.
+It doesn’t have to be long or elaborate, just sincere gratitude for what He revealed.

-Your journal doesn’t have to be perfect, just honest.
+Your journal doesn’t have to be perfect, it just needs to be honest.
 God isn’t looking for polished words, but surrendered hearts.
-Let journaling be your altar, your therapy, and your testimony in the making.
+Let journaling become your altar, therapy, and testimony in the making.

 Terug naar blog